jimathy/jim-mechanicguide/README.md

 - **You don't NEED qb-mechaicjob to use Jim-Mechanic but doing so grants extra features**
 - Extra damages will be enabled by default if you use `qb-mechanicjob` and `qb-vehiclefailure`
 - If you **DON'T** want to use `qb-mechanicjob` but want to keep `qb-vehiclefailure`
-- REPLACE THIS EVENT (DON'T REMOVE) in qb-vehiclefailure > client.lua.
+- REPLACE this event (DON'T REMOVE) in qb-vehiclefailure > client.lua.
 - This will make it only work if qb-mechanicjob is started.

 ```lua
 -- Functions
 local function DamageRandomComponent()

 	if GetResourceState('qb-mechanicjob') ~= "started" then return end

     local dmgFctr = math.random() + math.random(0, 2)
     local randomComponent = DamageComponents[math.random(1, #DamageComponents)]
     local randomDamage = (math.random() + math.random(0, 1)) * dmgFctr